What is syphilis?

 Latent syphilis

 The next stage of syphilis is a latent (hidden) phase.
 In this phase, you don’t have any signs or symptoms.
-You may still be infectious, particularly if you were infected less than two years ago.
-Within two years of infection, you may also revert from latent to secondary syphilis.
+You may still be infectious, particularly in the early latent stage which lasts up to two years.
+In the early latent phase it is also possible for you to relapse to secondary syphilis.
+This happens to around 25 percent of people.
+The latent stage can go on for a lifetime.

 Tertiary (late) syphilis